malloydata/malloy/README.md

 2) Open the `malloy-vscode` package root directory in VSCode, right click on `malloy-vscode-x.x.x.vsix` and select "Install Extension VSIX".

 ### Development
+_Note: You only need to do this for development on Malloy; it's not required to use the VSCode plugin._

 1. Open the `/malloy/packages/malloy-vscode`  directory in VSCode
 2. Select the "Run and Debug" panel in the left bar.